yogeshxd/Gideon.ai/README.md

 ### Future Updates
  - ~~To add an API for scalability.~~
  - To integrate website with api for multiple frontend support.
+ - To add an extension for ease of use.

 ## Contributing